theNewDynamic/oregonsadventurecoast.com/content/sitepages/bay-area-chamber-of-commerce.md

 ---
+_schema: default
 title: Bay Area Chamber of Commerce
+draft: false
+url: /bay-area-chamber
+layout: our-area
+photo: /img/our-area-bay-area-chamber.jpg
 aliases:
   - /about/chamber-of-commerce/
-layout: our-area
-url: /bay-area-chamber
-photo: /img/our-area-bay-area-chamber.jpg
 ---
 {{< floatimage src="/img/bay-area-chamber-logo.jpg" float="right" alt="The Bay Area Chamber of Commerce Logo" >}}

-Our business community accentuates individuality and character while our retailers strike a balance between distincively local shops and nationally known chains.
+Our business community accentuates individuality and character while our retailers strike a balance between distinctively local shops and nationally known chains.
 The **Bay Area Chamber of Commerce** serves the business community and is committed to the following priorities

 * Create a Strong Local Economy
 * Promote the Community